 You Don’t Bring Me Flowers

 In 1978, Barbra Streisand recorded her own version of ‘You Give Me Flowers’.
-An enterprising disc jockey spliced the two versions together as a divorce present to his ex-wife, and his version got air-play, a 1970s example of a mashup.
+An enterprising disc jockey spliced the two versions together as a divorce present to his ex-wife, and his version received air-play, a 1970s mashup.
 Diamond and Streisand convened to record an official duet, providing the often-derided title track for this album.
 Despite the nature of the title track and of the adjacent albums in Diamond’s discography, You Don’t Bring Me Flowers isn’t the adult-contemporary morass you’d expect, mostly comprised of mid-tempo pieces.
-It wanders uncomfortably close to the disco at times, and it’s overly slick and lacking in personality, but it’s preferable than wading through an entire album of smooth romantic balladry.
+It wanders uncomfortably close to the disco at times, and it’s overly slick and lacking in personality, but it’s preferable to wading through an entire album of smooth romantic balladry.

-The album starts surprisingly strongly with ‘American Popular Song’ – the album was originally planned as a double album with that song providing the central conceit – and Diamond’s best single from the late 1970s, ‘Forever In Blue Jeans’.
-The rest doesn’t really match up to the beginning – it’s certainly unimaginative opening the second side with ‘Dance of the Bumblebee’ after the previous record’s flip-side started with ‘Dance of the Sabres’, but there are plenty of passable album tracks.
-The low points are the title track and the disco closer ‘Diamond Girls’.
+The album starts surprisingly strongly with ‘American Popular Song’ – the album was originally planned as a double album with that song providing the central conceit – and Diamond’s best single from the late 1970s, ‘Forever In Blue Jeans’ (often misheard as “Reverend Bluejeans”).
+The rest doesn’t match up to the beginning – it’s certainly unimaginative opening the second side with ‘Dance of the Bumblebee’ after the previous record’s flip-side started with ‘Dance of the Sabres’.
+The low points are the Streisand duet on the title track and the disco closer ‘Diamond Girls’.

-You Don’t Bring Me Flowers is better than I was expecting, but it’s still part of Diamond’s late 1970s lapse into auto-pilot adult contemporary, just more energetic than usual.
+You Don’t Bring Me Flowers is part of Diamond’s late 1970s lapse into auto-pilot adult contemporary, just more energetic than usual.

 Diamond’s previous two albums weren’t impressive, but he plumbs new depths with 1979’s September Morn.
 When he’s not playing sappy adult contemporary, he’s dabbling in awkward mature disco.
 Additionally, his song-writing is clearly struggling as half of these songs are covers and most of the others use a co-writer.
 The only exception is an awkward bossa nova tinged revisit of Diamond’s Monkees hit ‘I’m A Believer’.